oasci/metalflare/study/data/008-rogfp-na-glh-md/README.md

-# 008 - roGFP2 Glh222 simulation with Na+
+# 008 - Na+ roGFP2 with Glh222 simulation

-TODO:
+This experiment performs classical MD simulations of the [reduced form of roGFP2](../../methods/01-protocols/gfp-definitions.md#reduced-form) with Na+ bound to two reduced cysteines.